Adding clients to opsi

 If the installation is finished the installer terminates.

-Further information around the opsi-client-agent Installer and the command line parameters and other possibilities to install the opsi-client-agent you will find at the opsi-manual in the chapter Subsequent installation of the opsi-client-agents
+Further information around the opsi-client-agent Installer and the command line parameters and other possibilities to install the opsi-client-agent you will find at the opsi-manual in the chapter Subsequent installation of the opsi-client-agents.

 The subsequent described methods: service_setup / silent_setup are only for backward compatibility to opsi 4.1 and the corresponding opsi-client-agent versions 4.1.
 Please use as possible the opsi-client-agent Installer.